-I love rhubarb!
+I love rhubarb and rhubarb season!
 And if you do too, you're going to love these Healthy Rhubarb Muffins.
 With orange and cinnamon flavors in the mix, they are a unique and delicious muffin.

-I also worked very hard to bring down the calories, fat and points without sacrificing any taste and was it ever a success.
-These Healthy Rhubarb Muffins are only 3 WW points on the blue plan and no one would ever suspect they are Weight Watchers friendly!~
+And since it's not easy to find healthy rhubarb recipes, I worked very hard to bring down the calories, fat and points without sacrificing any taste and was it ever a success.
+No one would ever suspect these are Weight Watchers Rhubarb Muffins!~

 When I was a kid, one of my favorite things to do was grab some rhubarb from the garden, wash it off with the hose, dip it in sugar and munch!
 This rhubarb muffin recipe is perfect for sprinkling a little sugar on top, giving it that little crunch that reminds me of munching on my rhubarb treat as a kid.
 And the sparkling sugar looks so pretty and sparkly too, of course.
 However, if you can't find white sparkling sugar (I find it in the cake decorating aisle at Michaels Arts & Crafts) you can just use a little course white sugar.

 I really adore this orange cinnamon combo with rhubarb; it’s a flavor duo that really brings out the best in rhubarb.
 If you've never tried it, you really have to give these unique and delicious Rhubarb Orange muffins a go.
 I also use the same flavors in my Rhubarb Compote and it's just as yummy!
 And this recipe doesn't require a lot of rhubarb (only 1.5 cups of rhubarb).
 I only started growing it last year and I didn't have a big harvest, so muffins were the perfect way to use a smaller batch of rhubarb.

 - agave (you can substitute honey but you'll need a little more)

 - vanilla extract

 - baking soda